cch000/cineteca/README.md

 ## Usage

-- Press 'w' toggle watched,
+- Press 'w' toggle watched
 - Press 'p' to play the movie (requires `mpv`)
+- Press '?' to show all keybinds

 More options will be added in the future
 ...